onefoursix/kill-long-running-impala-queries/README.md

 - Python 2.6+

 ####Install the Cloudera Manager API
-Download the version of the CM API that matches the version of Cloudera Manager you are using.
+Install the version of the CM API that matches the version of Cloudera Manager you are using.
 Consult the chart [here](http://cloudera.github.io/cm_api/docs/releases/) to see what version of the the API you will need to install

 ####Usage:
     ./killLongRunningImpalaQueries.py  queryRunningSeconds [KILL]